gkroesc/Shroff_lab/Image_Processing_Analysis/Max_Projections/instructions.md

 # How to use:

-Either of these files generates a max projection of an image sequences over time.
-It takes the image stack for each timepoint, projects the maximum intensity for each onto a flat image in z.
+Either of these files generates a max projection of an image sequence over time.
+It takes the image stack for each timepoint, projects the maximum intensity for each slice onto a flat image in z.

 Both are used by dragging and dropping the file into Fiji which opens the interacive macro editor